shane0/shane0.github.io/docs/index.md

 :   - To study Buddhism is to study the self.
     - To study the self is to forget the self.
     - To forget the self is to be enlightened by all things.
-    - To be enlightened by all things is to remove the barriers between oneself and others."
+    - To be enlightened by all things is to remove the barriers between oneself and others.

 ----